OWASP/owasp-summit-2017/Working-Sessions/Owasp/Owasp-Latam-Region.md

 when-time    : PM-2
 location     : Room-3
 organizers   : Mateo Martinez
 participants :
 ---

 This Working Session will review OWASP's position in Latin America (Latam) and plan the next steps for a growing region.
-Some OWASP activities planned include several global AppSec conferences, OWASP Day, and a 10-city OWASP Latam Tour.
+Some OWASP activities planned include several global AppSec conferences, OWASP Day, and a more than 10-cities OWASP Latam Tour.

 ## Why